bmwas/nlp/README.md

 # nlp
-# To wathc a comprehensive tutorial on the Welnity platform visit: https://youtu.be/bHbbwaJeC6k
+# To watch a comprehensive tutorial of the Welnity platform visit: https://youtu.be/bHbbwaJeC6k